Success! TRAVEL24 has been applied to your cart.

 Firstly, the UV light from the sun could also be a reason why sunlight helps with seborrheic dermatitis.
 One study investigated the effects of narrow-band ultraviolet (UV) B phototherapy on severe seborrheic dermatitis.

 Narrow-band UV refers to a specific set of wavelengths of UV light.
-This is a limited, small component of natural sunlight shown to be the safest and most beneficial for treating skin conditions.
+This is a limited, small component of natural sunlight shown to be the safest and most beneficial for managing skin conditions.

 Secondly, sunlight is a source of vitamin D. Some research shows that both vitamin D supplementation and sunlight are beneficial in managing seborrheic dermatitis.